 The Baseline fitting order spin box controls the fitting of a constrained polynomial to the apparent baseline of the power spectrum at frequencies past the first zero.
 This polynomial is then subtracted to make the baseline be flat.
-After improvements to this fitting in IMOD 4.10, this fitting has been turned on by default with an order of 4.
+After improvements to this fitting in IMOD 4.10, this fitting has been turned on by default with an order of 4, except when the expected position of the first zero is at or beyond half Nyquist, in which case the default order is 1.
 An order of 0 turns off this fitting.
-The order can also be adjusted with hot keys 0, 1, 2, 3, and 4.
+The order can also be adjusted with hot keys 0, 1, 2, 3, and 4 in the plotter window.
 If the deviation from baseline is very small in your data, you can try turning off this fitting to see if it improves the signal.

 The option to Get initial baseline from 2-line fit can be helpful in cases where the noise subtraction leaves a spectrum that slopes badly even around the first zero and makes it difficult to detect the first zero and include it in the polynomial baseline.
 The program fits two lines to the power spectrum, one from near the start of the spectrum to a point in the middle, and a second line fromthe same middle point to the end of the spectrum.
 It tries this fit over a range of middle points around the expected position of the first zero and finds the point where there is the biggest difference between the slopes of the low and high-frequency lines.
 This method is always used for an initial baseline subtraction when there are no noise images, or when the option described next is selected; in these cases this option is disabled.